hatedabamboo/notes.hatedabamboo.me/docs/posts/landing-and-blog.md

   - hatedabamboo
 date:
   created: 2023-09-30
+  updated: 2024-06-17
 slug: landing-and-blog
 tags:
   - aws
   - github
+title: "Landing and blog: how-to and why at all"
 ---
-# Landing and blog: how-to and why at all

 A short story about why I decided to create a personal website and blog and how I set them up and got them running.
 (Which turned into a manual on how to create a static website with S3 + HTTPS + custom domain name and blog for it using